-Follow the report has spoken in Mullivaikal remembrance Day at Norwary by Tamil Solidarity committee member Bharathi Subramaniam.
+Here we publish the Mullivaikal remembrance Day at Norway by Tamil Solidarity committee member Bharathi.

 Vannakam brothers and sisters